 Each week we generate new writing through exercises and prompts.
 We share work and give thoughtful, critical feedback.
 We're focused on craft.
 We frequently have guest writers lead the workshop.
 This weekly, drop-in Writers' Workshop is the core of what we do.
 It's a home for all teen writers.

-This summer we're hosting our second annual Summer Workshop (July 8, 15, and 22) in partnership with the Berkeley Public Library.
+Last summer we hosted our second annual Summer Workshop in partnership with the Berkeley Public Library.
 More details soon.
-The Summer Workshop will culminate in the publication of an online magazine
+Our first Summer Workshop culminated in the publication of an online magazine

 , written and edited by Workshop participants.